Most people are not afraid of change but what the process of change reveals about them. –Joel Garcia (January 9th2010)

 Leadership is multidimensional in nature; much of it depends upon three crucial variables such as a person’s preparation, the context and time in which they live, and what happens within this context and time to compel a potential leader to step out of their comfort zone to lead change and transformation.

 The example of one of our beloved presidents, Abraham Lincoln, should suffice to make my point.
 First and foremost, Lincoln studied law (preparation), and eventually opened a law practice, which just happens to be a foundational career for legislative office.
-To add to this, Abraham Lincoln lived during a specific period of time in history (context and time); a point in time when a leader would soon be summoned to the National forefront to lead the nation through a difficult crises.
+To add to this, Abraham Lincoln lived during a specific period of time in history (context and time), where he would eventually be summoned to the National forefront to lead the nation through a difficult crises.
 Abraham Lincoln would have had a good life as a small town lawyer, but the circumstances surrounding him (an emerging problem or dilemma) thrust him into a significant leadership role in history.

 Today, Lincoln’s legacy is second to none.
-Lincoln’s contribution as a leader was winning the Civil war, thus, saving the Union, freeing the slaves and inspiring generations to come with his famous address at Gettysburg.
+Lincoln’s contribution as a national leader was winning the Civil war, thus, saving the Union, emancipating the slaves, and inspiring not only his generation but generations to come with his famous address at Gettysburg.
 One of Lincoln’s famous quotes sums up the leadership Law of Governing Dynamics, “I will prepare and someday my chance will come.”

 1. The Preparation Phase